sergiords/ignite-hands-on/src/main/resources/static/demo.md

                       50 seats                 25 seats                 5 seats
 ```

->For all trains there are about 13 297 680 prices.
+>For all trains there are 3 468 960 prices.

 =========
 ## Problem